 The following study is by the late Bruce Lackey:

 which he would not say if he were sober.
-Verse 34 predicts that it
+Verse 34 predicts that it will cause

 "addiction ("when shall I awake?
 I will seek it yet again").